Everton - Manchester City: How to watch, team news, odds, prediction

+ALERT: Everton – Manchester City has been postponed Monday after a rise in positive COVID-19 cases amongst the visitors.

-Everton – Manchester City should be a beauty of a game on Monday (start time 3pm ET via Peacock Premium) as the Toffees are in fine form and City are clicking through the gears.
+Everton – Manchester City should be a beauty of a game on Monday as the Toffees are in fine form and City are clicking through the gears.

 Carlo Ancelotti and Pep Guardiola have plenty of respect for one another, and their teams are starting to be more consistent this season as Everton battle for European qualification and Man City are ominously sat just behind the top four.